Amazing Grace | Ephesians 2:1-10

 But because of his great love for us, God, who is rich in mercy,

-God is a rich God in his character, rich in mercy.
 God is a storehouse of mercy.
-He is so rich in mercy that when we were dead in our sins and deserving the wrath of God, he turned around and said I have enough mercy to show kindness unto you.
+He is so abundant in mercy that when we were dead in our sins and deserving the wrath of God, he chose to respond with compassion, kindness and with amazing grace.
+God did not turn away from us in our brokenness.

-Illustration: Just imagine you drowning in deep waters and someone shows up to save your life.
-Do you respond by saying, “Leave me alone and let me die, who told you I need your help?”
-Or is your response that of gratitude and say, “Please take my hand and rescue me.”
+Illustration: Imagine you are drowning in deep waters and someone shows up to rescue you.
+Would you respond by saying, “Leave me alone and let me die, who told you I need your help”?
+Instead, you will respond with gratitude and take the hand that is offered to you.

 Ephesians 2:4-7